Youth justice in England and Wales: Trial in a youth court

 Where a child is under 16, the court must (unless it would be unreasonable) require a parent or guardian to attend court and where the child is aged 16 to 18, the court may do so.

 Due to funding cuts through austerity cases take much longer to be dealt with, children appear in court without legal representation and without an appropriate adult to support them.
 Reoffending by youngsters has increased and money that could go into programmes to discourage reoffending has been banked.
-Anne Longfield maintains the English and Welsh youth justice system is, “chaotic and dysfunctional” after nearly a decade of court closures and cuts.
-Longfield urged a largescale review of youth justice, stating the youth court was, “not a child-friendly environment where you could really help a young person and is not meeting standards that we had hoped”.
+Anne Longfield claimed the English and Welsh youth justice system is "chaotic and dysfunctional" after nearly a decade of court closures and cuts.
+Longfield urged a largescale review of youth justice, stating the youth court was "not a child-friendly environment where you could really help a young person and is not meeting standards that we had hoped".
 Cases that involve children take nearly 40% longer than they did in 2010.
 Reoffending by children has increased with 40.9% of children reoffending in 2017 after being convicted of cautioned.
 Children who got a youth caution or sentence who were black, Asian or minority ethnic have proportionately nearly doubled from 14% in 2010 to 27% in 2018.
 Children are handcuffed while being taken to court and locked in secure docks when they are charged with minor offences, though courts are told to put only the most dangerous children in the dock.
 Some children face court without legal representation or support from an appropriate adult (parent or social worker) to support.
 Because many youth courts have closed gang members are sometimes put in the same waiting room as rival gangs from other areas and this can lead to violence.
 Defendants are afraid to attend court or are attacked on arrival.
-Thousands of children are left not knowing what is happening for months or even years after being released, “under investigation”.
-In 2018-2019 in Greater Manchester police took no decisions over 100 rapes and one murder with child suspects, leaving accused children and their alleged victims uncertain.
+Thousands of children are left not knowing what is happening for months or even years after being released under investigation (no longer an option since 2022 as defendants now have a right to bail when released).
+In 2018–2019 in Greater Manchester police took no decisions over 100 rapes and one murder with child suspects, leaving accused children and their alleged victims uncertain.